4 minute read

 By speeding the data pipelining process, ingestion helps to determine the complexity and scale of the data your business needs for mission-critical tasks.

-It also helps you identify data sources that are beneficial to your organization.
+It also helps you identify data sources that are beneficial to your organisation.

 Data ingestion types